-David Unsworth had two spells at Everton as a player before returning for a third time in a coaching capacity in September 2013.
+Everton Under-23s boss David Unsworth had two spells with the Blues as a player before returning for a third time in a coaching capacity in September 2013.

 The Goodison favourite took up a position within the Club’s Under-21s setup alongside his former teammate Alan Stubbs, before full-time taking control of the team at the start of the 2014/15 campaign.

-During Unsworth’s time to date as head coach of the Under-21s, a number young players progressed to make their first-team debuts for Everton.
+During Unsworth’s time as head coach of the Under-21s - which has now evolved into the Under-23s following a shake-up of the English youth league system - a number young players progressed to make their first-team debuts for Everton.

 Unsworth started his career with the Blues and made his way through the youth system before making his debut away at Tottenham in April 1992.

 Unsworth found first team chances hard to come by and it wasn't until Joe Royle's appointment as manager that he cemented a place in the starting XI.
 He was part of the 1995 FA Cup Final winning team against Manchester United but he later departed for West Ham in a swap deal for Danny Williamson at the start of the 1997/98 season.